The sky is not falling: Why Amazon sellers panicked about FBA long term storage fees are wrong.

 This way, we can factor long term storage fees into the profit calculation for every book, and buffer against the chance it might get hit with a fee.

-A real world example of what long term storage fees will actually cost you per book
+Real world example: what FBA storage fees will actually cost you

 Let’s use round numbers and assume you’re a new seller and you’ve shipped in the following: